yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-bcr/index.md

 Regarding Intel, an unsurprising problem arises.
 All currently released products bottleneck due to immature drivers and simply lacking the raw power for Switch emulation.
 This results in little to no performance improvements with this rewrite.
 Hopefully this can be addressed with future improvements to both yuzu and Intel's future drivers and hardware releases.

-As a special mention, AMD Vega based integrated GPUs show an up to 223% increase in Paper Mario the Origami King, reaching the same level of performance as dedicated cards of much higher calibre.
+As a special mention, AMD Vega based integrated GPUs show an up to 223% increase in `Paper Mario the Origami King`, reaching the same level of performance as dedicated cards of a much higher calibre.

 ## Fin